UNdot33K/ScriptKiddie_AV/README.md

 by reducing the directory level 1-1000 (infinite) to search for files, by editing the "Main code" of the script.
 Run HMF.EXE and try the following recommended settings:

-View > Choose Columns > uncheck everything but: "Filename, CRC32 Full Path, Created Time, Entry Modified Time, File Size.
+View > Choose Columns > uncheck everything but: "Filename, CRC32 Full Path, Created Time, File Size.

 Options > Hash Types > uncheck everything but: "CRC32".